MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough_NEW.md

     - wear-out rate high after 3 years: 12%/yr]
 - [they have published more recent stats, but not broken it down this way.]

+- look at the numbers in Beyond MTTF paper 2014.

 - suppose we had two copies on the best disks we can find and migrate them within the service period.

 - justify if possible the choice of megabyte sectors and the range?  maybe a disk is just a 10TB sector and fails at one time; well oops does not fit the current model where sector is part of a single document